dudoimeh/ImageCropper/README.md

 The app takes two clicks from the user (c1, c2), and crops the image at those two points with c1 being the top left point of the cropped image and c2 being the bottom right of the cropped image.

 The user can choose to save the cropped image into the [IMAGES/CROPPED IMAGES] folder, or to recrop the image.

-The source and save to folders can be editted, but this is how they worked for my usage.